CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 # Tutorial: Manufacturing Order Status Update

-Here you can find a complete description of the Manufacturing Order Status Update script.
+Here, you can find a complete description of the Manufacturing Order Status Update script.

 ---